 As we had plans to build upon our first sea-themed conference by conducting another one the following year, we set up planning meetings with the pastor.
 I never will forget one of those meetings that lasted over an hour, with approximately 50 minutes involving him grilling me on the UT situation!
 I’d wrongly figured that my earlier answer was sufficient.
 Nope!
 It was intriguing to me, if that situation was so important, how he couldn’t even recall how that pastor had contacted him, whether he had called or emailed him regarding our “wrongdoing.”
 Instead of taking the side of one of ‘his’ church members (me), he clearly was on the side of the Payson pastor, a town where he’d never been and a pastor whom he’d never met!
-At one point, Hooks came back into his office and said to me (about the UT situation), “You don’t know…” I was astounded at his hubris, for a pastor in NC who’d never met the pastor in UT to express to me that he thought that I knew nothing!
+At one point, Hooks came back into his office and at one point said to me (about the UT situation), “You don’t know…,” as in, HE knew more about the situation than I did, though he’d never even met the pastor in UT.
+I was astounded at such hubris.

-That planning meeting turned out to be the beginning of the end of our relationship with Hooks, at his own instigation.
+That planning meeting turned out to be the beginning of the end of our relationship with Hooks, of his own doing.
 Since there was no way to know what was going on in the background, as they say, actions speak louder than words.
-Through the succeeding years, it became clear that Hooks was a man-follower of Clarence Sexton and that he had come to our home church not to serve but to be served and “lord it over God’s heritage,” at least in his dealing with us.
-This behavior is expressly forbidden in God’s Word.
+Through the succeeding years, it became clear that he was a follower of Clarence Sexton as “his pastor” and that he had come not to serve to our home church but to be served and to “lord it over God’s heritage” (1 Peter 5:3), at least in his dealing with us.
+(And we’ve heard similar accounts from others since we left the church.)
+This type behavior is expressly forbidden in God’s Word.

 “The elders which are among you I exhort, who am also an elder, and a witness of the sufferings of Christ, and also a partaker of the glory that shall be revealed: — Neither as being lords over God’s heritage, but being ensamples to the flock.”
 (1 Peter 5:1, 3)

-By taking the word of someone he’d never met, he made it clear that he hadn’t come to be our pastor.
-When he first came and I would ask about making an announcement for a creation fellowship, he would instruct me to write it out for him to have at the pulpit.
-Then, then would end up forgetting to read it!
+By taking the word of someone he’d never met, far away in a state where (presumably) he’d never been, he made it very clear that he hadn’t come to be our pastor.
+When he first came and I would ask about making an announcement for an event such as a conference or fellowship, he would instruct me to write it out for him to read from the pulpit.
+Then, he would ‘forget’ to read it!
 This happened more than once, and it gradually became more and more difficult to do anything at our home church!

-In essence, the pastor in UT had been instrumental in causing division among brethren, which the LORD hates!
+In essence, the pastor in UT had been used of Satan to instigate division among brethren, which the LORD hates!

 “These six things doth the LORD hate: yea, seven are an abomination unto him: A proud look, a lying tongue, and hands that shed innocent blood, An heart that deviseth wicked imaginations, feet that be swift in running to mischief, A false witness that speaketh lies, and he that soweth discord among brethren.”
 (Proverbs 6:16-19)

 Yes, even a pastor can be guilty of things the LORD hates!
-But, given the idea that they are “undershepherds” responsible only to God, it is a rare thing for one to apologize for wrongdoing!
+But, given the prominent idea that they are “undershepherds” responsible only to God (and no one else), it is a rare thing for one to apologize for something!
 But that’s another post!